Registration now live for London and the South-East of England event: October 19 2021. Register here.

 The Network aims to facilitate dialogue and increase confidence about working on migration themes, share knowledge and examples of best practice and to highlight hidden or lesser-explored stories across collections.

-We are staging a series of regionally focused events with partners across the UK in 2020 and 2021.
+We are staging a series of regionally focused events with partners across the UK in 2021.
 These events are open to all and aim to bring people together to share best practice and learn from each other.
-Given the pandemic, our events planned for 2020 will be online.
-We are hoping that the 2021 events might take place ‘live’.
+Given the pandemic, our events will be online until safe to resume in-person.
 We will keep updating this page with dates and venues etc. Please fill in the brief Google Form below to keep updated by email.

 South-West and Wales: Thursday April 22 2021 – with Bristol Culture and Creative Industries – online.
 Event summary available on request.